 If your goal is to become a Registered Dietitian Nutritionist (RDN):

-After graduating from Concordia’s DPD program with a 3.0 minimum GPA, you will be eligible to apply to supervised practice programs, otherwise known as dietetic internships, where you will complete a minimum of 1,200 hours of practical training.
-Programs are located across the country and are generally nine to 12 months in length (internship only) or longer if the internship is combined with graduate studies.
-For more information on the internship application process, please see the student handbook or the Academy of Nutrition and Dietetics.
+After graduating from Concordia’s DPD program with a 2.75 minimum GPA, you will be eligible to apply to supervised practice programs, otherwise known as dietetic internships, where you will complete a minimum of 1,000 hours of practical training.
+Programs are located across the country.
+The RDN exam eligibility requirements are outlined by the Commission on Dietetic Registration (CDR).
+For more information on the internship application process, please see the student handbook or the Accreditation Council for Education in Nutrition and Dietetics.

 After successful completion of your dietetic internship, you will be eligible to take the Commission on Dietetic Registration (CDR) registration exam, which is a computerized test that graduates must pass in order to receive the RD/RDN credential.
 Additional information about the Registration Exam can be found on the CDR website.
 For more information on the exam and licensure in Minnesota, see the student handbook.